 - If too thick for your preference, add more milk/cream.

-- Drizzle icing over cake IMMEDIATELY WHILE WARM.
+- Drizzle icing over the cake IMMEDIATELY WHILE WARM.

-- Decorate top of cake with Sugared Pecans.
+- Decorate the top of the cake with Sugared Pecans.

 For the Sugared Praline Pecans: